Elias-P-M/constraint-satisfaction-EPM/README.md

 ## Sanitised design space

-For distribution we ship `design_space_sanitized.csv`, which mirrors the schema expected by the campaign scripts while obscuring Thermo-Calc outputs:
+For distribution we ship `design_space_sanitized.csv`, which mirrors the schema expected by the campaign scripts while obscuring Thermo-Calc outputs.
+The sanitiser performs the following transformations:

-1. Elemental fraction columns have been replaced with anonymous placeholders (`element_01`, …).
+1. **Column pruning.** Only the fields the code actually touches are retained:
+   Nb/Mo/Ta/V/W/Cr fractions, the prior/objective columns listed in the scripts, and the 600 °C BCC phase-fraction columns used to build the single-phase flag.
+2. **Element obfuscation.** The six elemental fractions are renamed to `element_01` … `element_06`.
-2. All columns beginning with `PROP` or `EQUIL`, as well as the prior columns, are min–max scaled into `[0, 1]`.
+3. **Scaling.** Every column that starts with `PROP` or `EQUIL`, as well as the prior columns (e.g. `YS 600 C PRIOR`, `PROP ST (K)`, `VEC Avg`), is min–max scaled into `[0, 1]`.
-3. Every numeric column receives a ±1 % multiplicative jitter (clipped to sensible bounds) to prevent reconstruction of the exact Thermo-Calc values.
+4. **Noise injection.** A ±1 % multiplicative jitter (clipped to sensible bounds) is applied to all numeric columns to mask the exact Thermo-Calc outputs.
+5. **Threshold handling.** The campaign scripts automatically detect whether the scaled dataset is in use and swap to the corresponding scaled thresholds for density, yield strength, Pugh ratio, solidus temperature, and VEC.

 If you have access to the original `design_space.xlsx` you can regenerate the sanitised file locally, but end users only need the CSV shipped here.